copsTvFan/cops-episode-guide/guide.md

 - (12:41 AM Traffic Stop) East Sector -- Officer Brian Clark says being a cop can be dangerous, not by getting shot, but the potential for being attacked.
   The biggest chance of getting injured is from driving a car 8 hours a day.
-He searches for a suspect who is believed to be armed with a high-powered assault rifle.
+  (12:44 AM Man With A Gun Call) He searches for a black male who is believed to be armed with a high-powered assault rifle.
 Officers question a married couple about a domestic dispute in which the wife allegedly hurled objects at her husband's car.
 Officers arrest a profane young woman who manages to slip out of her handcuffs after being placed in the back of a patrol car.

 ## CP-1215